Purpose: To give you tools and strategies for developing a topic and finding the resources for your Literature Review Paper.

-Assignment: During this class, you will be exposed to major concepts in developmental biology.
-This literature review assignment will allow you to explore a particular concept in-depth.
-You will choose a topic (possible suggestions below), then identify three recent research papers (published in the last 5 years) related to this topic.
+Assignment: This literature review assignment will allow you to explore a particular concept in-depth, identify three recent research papers (published in the last 5 years) related to this topic.
 Your literature review will focus on these three papers, including other references that help you understand the background and history of the topic.

 When researchers begin to think about a topic to study, they spend some time finding out what has already been studied in their area of interest.
 They search for articles and reports that provide information on the history, background, key findings, related issues, and knowledge gaps related to their research.

 Understanding what information is already out there on a topic helps the researchers focus their own study while placing it in the proper context of current and past research.
 This process is the literature review.
-The researchers are going over what has already been written on their topic.
+The researchers are literally reviewing what has already been written on their topic.

 Watch these videos for further explanations:

 You may also want to look at PLoS One's Ten Simple Rules for Writing a Literature Review to get ideas to how to approach this assignment and things to think about as you work

 It may be tempting to jump right into search for your three research articles, but you will have much greater success if you spend some time reading secondary sources that help you understand the background and "big picture" around your potential topic.
 Your textbook, a review article, or a subject encyclopedia are great places to get started.